 “Yes, much better.”

 “So the job’s in Davis?”

 Dad chuckled.
-“Yes, it’s with the University of California at Davis, so it’s in Davis.”
+“Yes, it’s with The University of California at Davis, so it is in Davis.”

 “So, what’s your commute going to be like?”

 “It’s a reverse commute.
 That means I’ll be going in the opposite direction of most of the traffic.”